dmitrypol/dmitrypol.github.io/_posts/2020-10-01-redis-sentinel.md

 To make Sentinel forget about this instance that we killed manually we need to `docker exec -it sentinel1 redis-cli -p 26379 sentinel reset my_redis`.
 Repeat the process for `sentinel2` and `sentinel3`.
 Now running `docker exec -it sentinel1 redis-cli -p 26379 sentinel replicas my_redis` will return only 2 records.

-## Increasing / decreating amount of RAM on each instance
+## Increasing / decreasing amount of RAM on each instance

 * If decreasing the amount of RAM we need to make sure that the amount of data currently stored in Redis can fit into the new amount of RAM.
 * The process is largely a repetition of various steps above.